https://www.freightcenter.com

 The first two toll gantries became operative in June 2018 on Interstate 95 in Hopkinton and Exeter.
 In their first year of operation, these toll locations collected $7.2 million.
 The rest of the gantries are planned for Interstates 95, 195, 295, U.S. Route 6 and State Route 146.

-Effects on the Freight Trucking Industry
+Tolls on Large Trucks Effects on the Freight Industry

 Trucks are limited to paying no more than one toll charge per facility in each direction.
 Current tolls are $3.25 and $3.50, depending on the location.
 As more toll gantries are built, a $40 per day limit will go into effect.
 But even with a $40 per day cap, some trucks could be seeing a monthly cost increase of close to $1,000 for driving through Rhode Island.
 Imagine how similar programs in other states would impact the cost of shipping freight by truck.